'Star Wars' sets record pre-sales in UK; U.S. tickets on sale Monday

-LOS ANGELES (Reuters) - British “Star Wars” fans snapped up tens of thousands of tickets on Monday for “The Force Awakens,” hours before advance bookings are due to open in the United States.
+LOS ANGELES, Oct 19 (Reuters) - British “Star Wars” fans snapped up tens of thousands of tickets on Monday for “The Force Awakens,” hours before advance bookings are due to open in the United States.

 Although Disney is keeping the plot of “Star Wars: The Force Awakens” under wraps until the Dec.
 18 release, British movie theater chains reported record business for advance tickets, underscoring projections that the movie will take in about $2 billion globally.